Madhuban, Dhanbad: Infrastructure

 Madhuban has an area of 2.87 km2.
 It is 31 km from the district headquarters Dhanbad.
 There is a railway station at Madhuban.
 Buses are available in the town.
 It has 3 km roads and open drains.
 The two major sources of protected water supply are tap water from treated sources and hand pumps.
 There are 771 domestic electric connections.
 Amongst the medical facilities it has 1 medicine shop.
 Amongst the educational facilities, it has 1 primary school and 1 middle school.
 Secondary school, senior secondary school and general degree college are available at Katras 11 km away.
 It has branches of 1 nationalised bank, 1 private commercial bank, 1 cooperative bank, 12 agricultural credit societies and 8 non-agricultural credit societies.

 Economy

 The Block II Area of BCCL covers Nudkhurkee OCP, Benedih OCP and Jamunia OCP for coking coal and Block-II Project for non-coking coal.
-Madhuban coal washery is also under the adminstrtive control of Block II Area.
+Madhuban coal washery is also under the administrative control of Block II Area.
 The administrative office of Block II Area is located near Dumra.

 Madhuban coking coal washery of BCCL was commissioned in 1998 and has an operable capacity of 2.5 million tonnes per year.